albertog3410/sep11-freedom-project/blog/entry05.md

 ##### 4/16/26

 ### Where I am at Now
 Throughout the spring break, me and my partner Brianna are planning on moving towards creating our Freedom Project Spanish Platformer Game.
-At this point, we have just finished our **MVP(Minimum Viable Product)** and are soon going to move on to creating our full project.
+At this point, we have just finished our **MVP(Minimum Viable Product)** and are soon going to move on to creating our full project using [Kaboom.js](https://kaboomjs.com/).
 While I was not able to create a working healthbar, I managed to make it so that when the AI moves and collides with the player's sprite, a random question automatically appears.
 Below, I explain how we finished the MVP, new concepts learned while doing it and what problems still remain.

 ### Enemy AI Attachments
 To start off with what I had done, I used `scenes` that Brianna created in order to shift the screen towards a random prompted question and made it so that every time that the player's sprite(`cursSprite`), collided with the AI(`enemy`), it asks you a random question from an array.
 If you get the question wrong, you arrive at a loss `scene`, while if you get the question right, the game just normally restarts the scene.